 Dosage rates for natural colors are usually much higher than synthetic colors.
 Typical use rates for natural colors are between 0.1% and 1.0%, depending on the color strength, your formulation, and your target color.

 If your product has specific requirements in terms of water content, like white chocolate or compound coating, you’ll need to take that into account when choosing the color intensity and format (liquid or powder) of your natural color.
 Don’t worry!
 There are options to suit just about any need.

 You may also have to make decisions on your natural color based on your packaging.
 Turmeric can be a great alternative to Yellow #5 (Tartrazine), for example.
 But unlike its synthetic counterpart, it fades when exposed to light.

 If your packaging is transparent or has a window and changing it to accommodate the color isn’t an option, beta-carotene is a better choice.
 While the color is not as close of a match as turmeric, it will stand up much better to light.

 4) Manage expectations

 While there are many natural color options out there to replace synthetics, an exact color match, usage level, or cost might not be possible with your application.
 ‘Fluorescent’ or ‘neon’ qualities often associated with synthetic colors are the most difficult to achieve.
 Knowing your development priorities and what areas you are willing to compromise on, will make for a smooth switch.

 An experienced color company should be able to work with you to choose the best natural color to replace synthetic colors for your application.
-Often, a blend of natural colors is the best solution to balance match, stability, and cost and the premium price that a clean label products command easily offsets the cost incurred from switching.
+Often, a blend of natural colors is the best solution to balance match, stability, and cost.
+And the premium price that a clean label product commands easily offsets the cost incurred from switching.